micha/resty/README.markdown

       PUT /blogs/5.json '{"title" : "hello", "body" : "this is it"}'

-But sometimes you will want to send the request body from a file via stdin instead.
-To do that you can specify `@-` in place of the data, like this:
+But sometimes you will want to send the request body from a file instead.
+To do that you can specify `@<file>` in place of the data, like this:

+      PUT /blogs/5.json @/tmp/t

+Also, you can pipe the data in via stdin, if you want to, by replacing the filename with `-`, like this:

-      PUT /blogs/5.json @- < /tmp/t
+      PUT /blogs/5.json @-

-Or, interestingly:
+Or, interestingly, as a filter pipeline:

       GET /blogs/5.json | sed 's/joe/bob/g' | PUT /blogs/5.json @-